Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Theory of KRR with predicted feature inputs

-The last step uses the Cauchy-Schwarz inequality.
-The quantity $\EE \Delta_{\wh g}$ is referred to as the {\em kernel-related latent error}, representing the error in using $\wh g(X)$ to predict the latent factor $Z$, composited with the kernel function $K$.
-The term $\|f_\cH - f^*\|_\rho^2$ on the other hand represents the {\em approximation error} due to model misspecification when $f^* \notin \cH_K$.
+is referred to as the {\em kernel-related latent error}, representing the error in using $\wh g(X)$ to predict the latent factor $Z$, composited with the kernel function $K$.
+The term $\|f_\cH - f^*\|_\rho^2$ represents the {\em approximation error} due to model misspecification when $f^* \notin \cH_K$.
 We provide detailed discussion on both terms after stating our main result in \cref{thm_risk} below.
-Going back to the risk decomposition in \eqref{eq_risk_decomp}, the remaining term with $ \fh$ in place of $f$, $\EE[ (Y - (\wh f\circ \wh g)(X) )^2 - (Y - ( \fh \circ \wh g)(X) )^2]$, represents the prediction risk of $\wh f\circ \wh g$ relative to $\fh\circ \wh g$.
-Analyzing this term is the main challenge in our analysis, and is detailed in the next section.
+Back to the decomposition in \eqref{eq_risk_decomp}, the first term of the right hand side, with $ \fh$ in place of $f$, represents the prediction risk of $\wh f\circ \wh g$ relative to $\fh\circ \wh g$.
+Its analysis is the main challenge and is detailed in the next section.